Financial and Administrative Guide: Moving to France 2025

 Finding Your Home: How to Rent an Apartment in France

 Your new French life begins with a place to call home.
-The rental market here has its own set of rules, but it's simple once you know where to look and what to expect.
+The real estate market here has its own set of rules, but it's simple once you know where to look and what to expect.

-Leboncoin.fr: Think of this as the French version of Craigslist or facebook marketplace but more organized, it used by everyone.
-Here, you can find listings directly from landlords (particulier Ă particulier), which can help you avoid costly agency fees.
+• Leboncoin.fr: Think of this as the French version of Craigslist or facebook marketplace but more organized, it used by everyone.
+Here, you can find listings directly from landlords (particulier Ă particulier), which can help you avoid costly agency fees as well as from agencies.
 As with any direct-to-owner site, just be sure to proceed with caution.

 Furnished vs unfurnished apartments: